UK Mortgages for Expats in Spain

 The Costa del Sol is home to places like Marbella, Fuengirola and Benalmadena.
 It’s particularly popular amongst retirees and offers around 300 days of sunshine each year.
 Many other Brits have set up home in this part of Spain, and you shouldn’t struggle to make new connections after relocating here.

-Valencia has lots of old charm charisma and is seen as a more laid-back alternative to Barcelona.
-Alicante is a town much-loved by expats as is part of the Costa Brava, along with the classic holiday hotspot of Benidorm naturally.
+Valencia has lots of old charm and is seen as a more laid-back alternative to Barcelona.
+Alicante is a town much-loved by expats as is part of the Costa Brava, along with the classic holiday hotspot of Benidorm.

 Mallorca is the largest Balearic Island with fantastic rural spaces as well as crystal-clear blue waters.
 Another Spanish island that you could consider is Tenerife, which is the biggest Canary Island and great for those seeking an affordable life in the sun.